-For the purposes of the Vancouver Island Mock Trial, there is no right of re-direct/re-examination.
+For the purposes of the competition, there is no right of re-direct/re-examination.
 Should a judge offer it, counsel should decline by saying, "Your honour, thank you however the Guide prohibits re-direct/re-examination, so we must respectfully decline."
 It is all counsel's responsibility to advice the court if the matter should arise.